-How was the student enrollment number projected?
-Provide an explanation as to why you believe there is a demand for the school that will meet this enrollment projection.

-Provide the break-even point of student enrollment.
+- How was the student enrollment number projected?
+Provide an explanation as to why you believe there is a demand for the school that will meet this enrollment projection. - Provide the break-even point of student enrollment.

 We determined our school's total enrollment after considering various school models developed by our EMO.
 CSUSA's 19 years of management experience have allowed it to create specific school sizes for each model, which have been developed to ensure that each grade level has a consistent size to allow students to matriculate over time, and that there are an appropriate number of classes per grade level to allow optimal staffing of teachers, particularly in elective courses (music, art, PE, etc.) and middle school.
 In addition, CSUSA has shown the ability to consistently fill schools of this size throughout their network, and in North Carolina, their managed schools possess a combined waitlist of over 1,100 applicants.
-The school model/size that we chose for UPAW was determined after a thorough population analysis showed adequate demand in our area.
+The school model/size that we chose for WLPA was determined after a thorough population analysis showed adequate demand in our area.

 The results of that analysis drove our decision on the school model.
-We found that in order to fully enroll our school, a facility of 1,145 students would only have to attract 3% of the children aged 5-14 (i.e. ages in grades K-8) within a 15-minute drive time of the target area.
-This is well within our EMO's historical population density thresholds.
+We found that in order to fully enroll our school, a facility of 1,145 students would only have to attract 14% of the children aged 5-14 (i.e. ages in grades K-8) within a 15-minute drive time of the target area.
+Although this is a high number, it is within our EMO's historical population density thresholds for charters managed nearby.
 Eleven charter schools across the state had enrollments exceeding 1,100 students in 2013-14, so the facility size is not uncommon.

-Assuming school capacity of 1,145, a footprint of approximately 77,720 square feet, and maintaining student teacher ratios of 18:1; our breakeven is approximately 505 students.
+Assuming school capacity of 1145, a footprint of approximately 77,720 square feet, and maintaining student teacher ratios of 18:1; our breakeven is approximately 520 students.